 Another issue is that different items have different procurement lead times.
 For example, provisioning a new employee across a company’s enterprise apps may take one day, but it may take three weeks to requisition a new laptop.
 It can be difficult to submit requests far enough in advance to secure the right items on time.
 In the end, new hires frequently don’t have the tools they need to get started on their first day.

 To solve these problems, the number one chip manufacturer created an automated provisioning workflow to get the right resources to the right employees quickly, with minimal manual work.
-When a Workday user is moved from “pre-hire” status to “hired” status, Workato can create a new user account in ServiceNow for that employee.
+When a Workday user is moved from “pre-hire” status to “hired” status, a Workato recipe can create a new user account in ServiceNow for that employee.
+(At Workato, we call our integrations “recipes,” because they’re instructions for getting work done between your apps, and they’re written in ordinary English.)

 The ServiceNow user account indicates what type of employee they are, like a marketing associate or a customer service rep. Each role is entitled to a different set of standard hardware, resources, and permissions.
-For example, customer service reps might be entitled to an employee handbook, a Salesforce login, and a headset.
+For example, customer service reps might be entitled to an employee handbook and a headset.
 Workato uses a lookup table to see what items are needed and automatically sends a welcome email to the employee, along with the correct handbooks.

 Submitting Provisioning Requests via Email

-From there, another Workato recipe automatically creates a ServiceNow request from the email submission.
+From there, another Workato recipe automatically updates the correct ServiceNow request based on the email, as well as adjusts Okta’s access provisioning to reflect the manager’s input.
 The request contains all the line items from the email, as well as variables like the reason for the order or the type of laptop required.

 Automatically Requisitioning Items According to Their Lead Time